sethmerck/Car_Data/README.md

 ## Optimizations:

 Currently working on using GitHub Actions to automate and update data regularly.
-Willproduced updated csv file at regular time intervals.
+Will produce updated csv file at regular time intervals.
+Eventually once even time has passed, create visualizations showing the change in dataset over time.